The PADI Rescue Diver course is an Eye Opener!

 All of the above knowledge learnt in the academic section of the course should at least prepare you mentally for the skills in the open water.
 The way that we like to run the course we have one day in the swimming pool covering the skills that the knowledge section prepares you for before entering the open water section.

-During the open water training your instructor will demonstrate all of the skills learnt one more time with the use of a divemaster or qualified assistant.
+During the Rescue open water training your instructor will demonstrate all of the skills learnt one more time with the use of a Dive Master.
 Once all of the skills have been practiced over and over you are ready for the final days training “live” scenarios – now this is where it all comes together (or not) and your rescue skills and knowledge are put to the test.

 As a rescue diver you really need to be calm but alert and prepared at all times.
 Never again will you wonder why some divers insist on setting their equipment up even before the boat has left the harbor.
 Why do pro divers keep their booties on during intervals.
 Notice where they have their equipment stored?
 Readiness is the key to saving the situation and in the worst case scenario lives also.